-The Goal tree view can be used to easily see a company-down view of all aligned goals in your organization.
+TIP: The Goal tree view can be used to easily see a company-down view of all aligned goals in your organization.

 Time-bound & Transparent: Setting a clear deadline for the overall goal along with milestone dates to evaluate progress helps create a sense of urgency and drives focus on the key actions which are critical for success.
 As noted before, transparency will increase commitment to the goal for the individual and allow others to align their goals accordingly.

 Once you’ve set your goals, you’re not done yet!
 It’s imperative for leaders to track goals as well.
 Progress and outcomes need to be: